msbani/weather-app/README.md

 - Enter a city name and submit.

+## Deployment

+This weather app is deployed and live on Render.
+You can access the live version here: [Weather App Live Demo](https://weather-app-asmq.onrender.com).

 ## File Descriptions
 - `weather.py`: Contains the function to fetch weather data from the OpenWeatherMap API.